 - NOBANIS - European Network on Invasive Alien Species

-- REABIC - Regional Euro-Asian Biological Invasions Centre (dataset URL is not available)
+- Regional Euro-Asian Biological Invasions Centre (dataset URL is not available)

 - ICES/IMO/IOC WGBOSV report 2002-2012-2013

 - EPPO lists and documentation on invasive alien plants (dataset URL is not available)

 Data sources in latest figures

 Year of introduction is based on reported first collection dates but do not necessarily imply true year of introduction that may be years earlier.